nalDaniels/Deployment5/Documentation.md

 I created a second branch and added this command to the Jenkinsfilev1
 #### ssh -T ubuntu@10.0.2.90 </var/lib/jenkins/workspace/Deployment5_main/setup.sh
 Then I,
-git add .
-git commit -m "Updated jenkinsfilev1" git switch main git merge second git push to Github
+git add ., git commit -m "Updated jenkinsfilev1", git switch main, git merge second, and git push to Github

 ## 4. Create a Multibranch Pipeline and Run a Build
 I installed 'pipeline keep running' to keep the retail banking application deployed after the build.
 I routed the step looking for the jenkinsfile to jenkinsfilev1. we were able to sucessfully run the pipeline and deploy the retail banking application